themesberg/flowbite-svelte/src/routes/forms/radio.md

 ```

 <Htwo label="Helper text" />

-<p>Get started with this example if you want to add a secondary helper text for the radio component.</p>
+Get started with this example if you want to add a secondary helper text for the radio component.

 <ExampleDiv>
   <Radio aria-describedby="helper-checkbox-text">Free shipping via Flowbite</Radio>